-- 1. Prepare students for vocations as pastors, missionaries, evangelists, and teachers. - 2.
-Offer a specialization in biblical interpretation and theology with a view toward social transformation. - 3.
-Strengthen the student's biblical foundation and spiritual formation process. - 4.
-Foster academic excellence, spiritual fervor, passion for reaching the lost and equipping the church. - 5.
-Provide mentoring for students to mature emotionally, mentally, spiritually and vocationally. - 6.
-Prepare students for relevant and biblically authentic ministry leadership in diverse cultures and settings. - 7.
-Prepare students to work collaboratively as part of a leadership structure. - 8.
-Develop a desire in students for lifelong learning.
+- Prepare students for vocations as pastors, missionaries, evangelists, and teachers. - Offer a specialization in biblical interpretation and theology with a view toward social transformation. - > Strengthen the student's biblical foundation and spiritual formation process. - Foster academic excellence, spiritual fervor, passion for reaching the lost and equipping the church. - Provide mentoring for students to mature emotionally, mentally, spiritually and vocationally. - Prepare students for relevant and biblically authentic ministry leadership in diverse cultures and settings. - Prepare students to work collaboratively as part of a leadership structure. - Develop a desire in students for lifelong learning and encourage further educational pursuits and the development of God's calling upon each person's life. - Prepare students for ministry by providing a biblical liberal arts foundation for future academic work in various vocations.

-BABS Learning Outcomes
+AATM Learning Outcomes